sosokruashvili/wp-sticker-notes/readme.txt

 = New Features =

 *   Added URL Parser in note content, replace plain urls to link
-*   Possibility to tag users in note with ì@î and target note to specified users
+*   Possibility to tag users in note with ‚Äú@‚Äù and target note to specified users
 *   Email notification for users who was tagged on a note
 *   Added permission management structure, capabilities: read, create, edit
 *   Added capability management on user edit page